 Mercedes Cove possibly has the best land-based whale watching in the Kimberley, June to September each year.
 Humpbacks wander up and down the coast, they seem to stay a little longer and a little closer at Mercedes Cove.

 A highlight of each day was taking a moment to watch the sunset each evening, seeing the sun quietly slip behind the ancient chimney rocks and then dip below the horizon, the Kimberley sky fading to mauves and pastels, whales frolic and dance as lapping waves send you off to bed without a worry in the world.

 You can do as much or as little as you like at Mercedes Cove it’s that type of place, you could swing in a hammock and study the backs of your eyelids listening to the lapping waves no one would blame you, however with so much Kimberley wilderness you’d be mad not to enjoy the best of both worlds.

-Whales can be awe inspiring, the fishing a bit of fun, long walks along uninhabited private beaches soul cleansing, the sunsets breathtaking.
+Whales can be awe-inspiring, the fishing a bit of fun, long walks along uninhabited private beaches soul cleansing, and the sunsets breathtaking.

-However the thing that marries all the elements together is the exclusiveness or the small number of guests in house at any given time, and the accommodation options.
+However, the thing that marries all the elements together is the exclusiveness or the small number of guests in the house at any given time, and the accommodation options.